Indiana vs. Kent State Predictions & Picks - NCAA Tournament First Round

 Indiana Performance Insights

-- The Hoosiers have a +217 scoring differential, topping opponents by 6.5 points per game.
-They're putting up 75 points per game to rank 99th in college basketball and are giving up 68.5 per outing to rank 127th in college basketball.
+- The Hoosiers outscore opponents by 6.5 points per game (scoring 75.0 points per game to rank 99th in college basketball while allowing 68.5 per contest to rank 128th in college basketball) and have a +217 scoring differential overall.

-- Indiana averages 33 rebounds per game (99th in college basketball) while allowing 30.9 per outing to its opponents.
-It outrebounds opponents by 2.1 boards per game.
+- Indiana ranks 98th in the nation at 33.0 rebounds per game.
+That's 2.1 more than the 30.9 its opponents average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.